 The Republic of Colombia, in the north-west of South America is home to roughly 48 million people, the country has the third largest Spanish-speaking population worldwide after Mexico and Spain.

-Although Colombia has seen significant economic growth in recent years, the income and wealth distribution remains highly unequal.
-According to the United Nations Development Programme (UNDP), nearly 30 per cent of the Colombian population lives below the national poverty line.
-Living conditions in rural and urban areas of the country differ significantly: in rural areas, almost half the people lack access to potable water and proper sanitation.
-There is little access to medical services and education.
+In spite of the conflict, Colombia has seen significant economic growth in recent years; however, the income and wealth distribution remains highly unequal.
+Nearly 28 per cent of the population lives in poverty.
+Living conditions in rural and urban areas of the country differ significantly: in rural areas, over 35 per cent of the people lack access to clean water and proper sanitation.
+There is limited access to medical and educational services.
 In bigger cities, the situation is, in general terms, notably better.
 However some neighbourhoods in big cities, especially those where migrants first settle, are lacking basic public services.

 Children at risk due to violence and poverty